pranath/flower_recognition/README.md

 The project has two parts:

-1. Develop image classifier (in this jupyter notebook)
+1. Develop image classifier (in jupyter notebook image_classifier.ipynb)
 2. Deploy image classifier (in python command line applications, included in this git repo)

 In part 1 where we will develop our classifier, we will use the following steps: